ringcentral/ringcentral-php/README.md

 # Multipart Requests

-SDK provides a helper to make sending of faxes easier.
+The SDK provides a multipart request helper that can be used to make sending of faxes easier.

 ```php
 $request = $sdk->getMultipartBuilder()